Lighthouse Lodge with Beach and Mountain Views

-As of the moment, the lighthouse’s original keeper’s cottage has been turned into a lodge that offers self-catering accommodations.
-It has five bedrooms, a lounge, and a kitchen as well as a private walled garden and access to the beach, making it the perfect holiday destination for families or a group of friends.
+As of the moment, the lighthouse’s original keeper’s cottage has been turned into a lodge that offers self-catering accommodation.
+It has five en suite bedrooms, a lounge, a kitchen with a working Aga, a utility room with Miele appliances and an American Fridge Freezer as well as a private walled garden and access to the beach, making it the perfect holiday destination for families or a group of friends.

 And since it is located right at the gateway to the majestic Ardnamurchan Peninsula, it has amazing views of the sparkling waters of the Loch Linnhe, the majestic mountains of Glencoe, and the world-renowned Ben Nevis.

-The Corran Lighthouse is built in 1860 by Thomas and David Stevenson – the father and uncle of Robert Louis Stevenson, the famous novelist and poet.
+The was built in 1860 by Thomas and David Stevenson – the father and uncle of Robert Louis Stevenson, the famous novelist and poet.
 It is situated on the shores of a tidal sea loch and is only a few meters away from the water.

-The lodge, which is basically on what used to be the keeper’s cottage, provides cozy and luxurious accommodations.
-It has a spacious living room with a wood-burning stove and four comfortable sofas; a kitchen with a large range of appliances such as a four-ring oil Aga, an electric cooker and an oven; a charming dining room and a pleasant little reading room; a utility room that houses a refrigerator, a washing machine, and a tumble dryer; and a play area for children that has bean bags, a television set, and a DVD player.
+The lodge, which is basically on what used to be the keeper’s cottage, provides cozy and luxurious accommodation.
+It has a spacious living room with a wood-burning stove and three comfortable sofas; a kitchen with a large range of appliances such as a four-ring oil Aga, an electric cooker and an oven; a charming dining room and a pleasant little reading room with views to the lighthouse; a utility room that houses a refrigerator, a washing machine, and a tumble dryer; and a play area for children that has bean bags, a television set, and a DVD player.

 In addition to those, there are also five bedrooms that can sleep ten people in the said lodge: two downstairs and three upstairs.
 All of them have en-suite bathrooms and hot and cold showers – and one even having a bath tub.
 Also, they all have twin beds that can be arranged to become a bigger bed, except for one bedroom on the ground floor which has a double-sized bed.